dmidlo/histdata.com-tools/README.md

 accepted as an explicit compatibility alias for automation that already passed it during the migration.

-The foreground runtime remains available as a compatibility rollback through `--foreground` on the CLI or `options.use_sidecar = False` in API code.
+The foreground runtime is deprecated.
+It remains available for one release window as an explicit rollback through `--foreground` on the CLI or `options.use_sidecar = False` in API code.
+Opt-out callers receive a `FutureWarning`.
 If the sidecar cannot be started or contacted, CLI calls exit nonzero with a clear error and API calls raise `SidecarUnavailableError`; the runtime does not silently fall back from sidecar to foreground.

 #### Runtime Model and Install Surface